Flexible-length Text Infilling for Discrete Diffusion Models: Introduction

 \section{Introduction}

-While autoregressive models are effective, they also involve highly sequential sampling, cannot take bidirectional context, and lead to constrained architectures by requiring a decoder mask.
-In contrast, discrete diffusion models \cite{lou2024discretediffusionmodelingestimating, sahoo2024simpleeffectivemaskeddiffusion} can parallelize generation by denoising multiple tokens simultaneously, use bidirectional information, do not need a decoder mask, and, notably, allow for more controllable generation.
-Previous work \cite{gatdiscrete, shi2024simplified} has demonstrated that discrete diffusion models are capable of arbitrary prompting locations, whereas autoregressive models are only capable of left-to-right text completion.
+While autoregressive (AR) models are effective, they also involve highly sequential sampling, cannot use bidirectional context, and constrain architectures by requiring a decoder mask.
+In contrast, discrete diffusion models \cite{lou2024discrete, sahoo2024simpleeffectivemaskeddiffusion} can parallelize generation by denoising multiple tokens simultaneously, use bidirectional context, do not need a decoder mask, and allow for more controllable generation.
+Previous work \cite{gat2024discrete, shi2024simplified} has demonstrated that discrete diffusion models can handle prompts at arbitrary locations, whereas autoregressive models are only capable of left-to-right text completion.
 However, this advantage has a significant limitation: existing diffusion models cannot alter the distances between these prompt tokens.
-Consequently, \textit{existing text diffusion models cannot generate the ground-truth sample without access to the oracle positions of the prompt and infilled text.}
+Consequently, existing text diffusion models cannot generate the ground-truth sample without access to the oracle positions of the prompt and infilled text.

 We solve this issue by enabling discrete diffusion models to \textit{learn where to move tokens}.
-Specifically, we design a diffusion process that operates across token positions, allowing the model to vary the position and length of infilled spans.
-Furthermore, given the importance of token positioning in preserving semantic meaning \cite{hedeberta}, we incorporate sample-level OT (optimal transport) coupling to maintain relative token ordering throughout the diffusion process.
-Even minor positional changes can dramatically alter meaning, as seen in phrases like "The child's green coat" and "The green child's coat".
+Specifically, we design a diffusion process that operates across token positions (in addition to token values), allowing the model to vary the positions and lengths of infilled spans (\autoref{fig:concept}).
+Furthermore, given the importance of token positioning in preserving semantic meaning \cite{he2020deberta}, we incorporate sample-level OT coupling \cite{tong2024improving} to maintain relative token ordering throughout the diffusion process.
+Even minor positional changes can dramatically alter meaning, as seen in phrases like ``The child's green coat'' and ``The green child's coat.''
 DDOT’s OT coupling preserves this relative ordering throughout the diffusion process while supporting flexible-length text infilling.
-Our OT coupling prevents such swaps and drastically improves DDOT's downstream performance across all studied benchmarks and metrics.
-Extensive experiments show that DDOT outperforms naive diffusion baselines and achieves on par performance with state-of-the-art non-autoregressive (NAR) models.
+Our OT coupling prevents such swaps and drastically improves DDOT's training efficiency and downstream performance across all studied benchmarks and metrics.
+Extensive experiments show that DDOT outperforms naive diffusion baselines and achieves performance on par with state-of-the-art non-autoregressive (NAR) models.